The University of Newcastle

 Recommended studies: One or more of Biology, Chemistry, Earth and Environmental Science, Physics (depending on the major).

-If you have not previously studied one or more of these subjects or your knowledge is limited, we encourage you to undertake bridging courses.
-NUPrep Bridging offers academic preparation and support short courses, which are free and can be completed on campus or online before you start your degree.
+If you have not previously studied one or more of these subjects or have limited knowledge in them, we strongly encourage you to consider enrolling in bridging courses.
+NUPrep Bridging provides free academic preparation and support short courses, available both on campus and online, to complete before starting your degree.

 Explore NUPrep Bridging Courses

-If you completed or partially completed higher education studies, your grade point average can be converted to a selection rank for admission purposes.
+If you have completed or partially completed higher education studies, your grade point average can be converted into a selection rank for admission into our undergraduate programs.

 If you completed or partially completed competency-based vocational education and training (such as TAFE, a private Registered Training Provider, or vocational studies undertaken in high school), this can be used to determine your eligibility for admission.

-Studies completed at an AQF Level 4 (Cert IV) or higher provide Guaranteed Entry into many of our undergraduate programs.
+Completion of studies at an AQF Level 4 (Cert IV) or higher Guarantees Entry into many of our undergraduate programs.

-If you do not have an ATAR (or equivalent) or formal qualification, Newcastle University offers a range of pathways toward your dream degree.
+If you do not have an ATAR (or equivalent) or formal qualification, Newcastle University offers a range of pathways toward your preferred degree.
 No matter what your age or experience, there is a place for you.

-If you have undertaken previous studies at another higher education institution or registered training organisation, you may be awarded credit towards your undergraduate degree.
-You must apply for admission before applying for credit.
+If you have completed prior studies at another higher education institution or registered training organisation, you may be eligible to receive credit towards your undergraduate degree.
+Please note that you must apply for admission before applying for credit.

 View all details of this course on the University of Newcastle website.